 If we fail in our responsibilities, you have the right to contact the Council's Environmental Health Services Department, Citizens Advice Scotland, Shelter or other advice agency.
-In some cases you may be entitled to with-hold rent, however, you should never undertake this course of action without first seeking legal advice.
+In some cases you may be entitled to with-hold rent, however, you should never undertake this course of action without first seeking legal advice and formally notifying us.

-The following table shows you who is responsible for the repairs we are most often asked about:
+The following table shows you who is responsible for the repairs we are most often asked about.

-RESPONSIBLE
+RESPO NSIBLE

 ITEM US YOU COMMENTS

 Bathroom

 Toilet Seat ✓

 Toilet Pan ✓

 Wash hand Basin ✓

 Bath ✓

 Showers ✓ ✓ See below for clarification

 Central Heating

 Chimney and Flue ✓

 Electric Storage System ✓

-Electric Warm Air \checkmark
+Electric Warm Air System √

-System

-Gas-fired System with ✓
+Gas-fired System with Radiators √

-Radiators

-System you have fitted \checkmark ✓ Only if we have adopted the future

-maintenance on the system
+System you have fitted √ √ Only if we have adopted the future maintenance on the system

 Doors

 Door Bell ✓ Except Door-Entry Systems

-Door Chain ✓
+Door Chain √

-Door Nameplate ✓
+Door Nameplate √

-Glass on Inside Doors ✓
+Glass on Inside Doors and Screens √

-and Screens

 Inside Lock ✓

-Keys ✓ If you get locked out you will be

-recharged the cost of changing your locks
+Keys √ If you get locked out you will be recharged the cost of changing your locks

-Mortice Locks √
+Mortice Locks ✓

-Yale Locks √
+Yale Locks ✓

 Outside Doors ✓

-lattar Da √

-Letter Box V
+Letter Box ✓

-Windows ✓

-Glass in Windows •

-Sash Cords (Ropes) for ✓

 Windows

+Glass in Windows ✓

+Sash Cords (Ropes) for Windows ✓

-Sills √
+Sills ✓

-Window Frames, \checkmark

-Catches and Handles
+Window Frames, Catches and Handles ✓

 Window Locks ✓ Unless you have fitted them

 Electrical

-Communal Tv Aerial ✓
+Communal TV Aerial ✓

 Electric Fire ✓ Unless we have fitted it

 Immersion Heater ✓

 Light Fittings ✓

 Mechanical Vents ✓

 Plugs ✓

 Smoke Detectors ✓

 Sockets ✓ Unless you have fitted them

-Stair Lighting ✓ ,
+Stair Lighting ✓

 Switches ✓

-Wiring and Circuits √ Including Fuse Box
+Wiring and Circuits ✓ Including Fuse Box

-Plumbing microaning rose bex
+Plumbing

-Blocked sink, wash √ Unless you have caused blockage
+Blocked sink, wash hand basin, bath or toilet √ Unless you have caused blockage

-hand basin, bath or ornoss you have caesed blockage

-toilet

-Domestic cold water ✓
+Domestic cold water supply ✓

-supply

-Downpipes (rain and √
+Downpipes (rain and soil) ✓

-soil)

-Drains and Gutters √
+Drains and Gutters ✓

 Hot water supply ✓ Including storage tank/cylinder

-Sinks plugs and chains ✓ incloding storage faths/cylinder
+Sinks plugs and chains ✓

-Washing machine ✓ Unless it belongs to us
+Washing machine fittings √ Unless it belongs to us

-fittings · oriless it belongs to us

-11111193

 Structure

-Ceilings √
+Ceilings ✓

 Damp-proof course ✓

-Floors √
+Floors ✓

-Outside Woodwork
+Outside Woodwork ✓

-Roughcast plastering
+Roughcast plastering ✓

-Skirting boards
+Skirting boards ✓

-Stairs (inside)
+Stairs (inside) ✓

-Steps to entrance/walls
+Steps to entrance/walls ✓

-Kitchens ✓ Halas Whalas at
+Kitchens

-Cooker ✓ • Unless it belongs to us
+Cooker ✓ Unless it belongs to us

-Cooker Socket v
+Cooker Socket ✓

 Kitchen units ✓ Unless installed by you

 Sink bowl and drainer ✓

 Other

 Clothes poles ✓

 Fence at end of garden ✓

 Footpaths and gates ✓

 Outside decoration ✓

-Inside decoration √ Including wall tiles
+Inside decoration ✓ Including wall tiles